-- Kurdish political parties formed the YPG armed group to protect civilians in the Kurdish North.
+Supported by the U.S-led coalition (excluding Turkey) and the Kurdish Regional Government in Iraq.
+Kurdish political parties formed the YPG armed group to protect civilians in the Kurdish North.
 Recently they have worked cooperatively with the Syrian Democratic Forces formed up of Arab, Turkmen, and Kurd alike.
-While Kurdish forces have not been in much direct conflict with the Syrian government, they do aspire for a semi-autonomous Kurdish state in Northern Syria.
+While Kurdish forces have not been in direct conflict with the Syrian government, they do aspire for a semi-autonomous Kurdish state in Northern Syria.

 There are a multitude of NGO’s on the ground in Syria, too many to account for.
 Some are more recognizable than others such as the U.N through its agencies and the Red Cross.